About Salt Therapy

 How does Salt Therapy work?

 Dry pure grade sodium chloride is heated and then it is grinded and crushed into very tiny micro-particles in a machine called a halogenerator.
 These dry aerosol micro-particles of salt are then dispersed into the salt room during a typical session.
 As the person relaxes in the salt room the micro-particles are inhaled as well as land on the skin.
 The particles penetrate deep into the lungs, bronchi, bronchioles and alveoli as well as into the deeper layers of the skin.
+Dr Oz video on benefits of Salt Therapy.

 Why does salt therapy work?